goobta/Python-Word-Definer/README.md

 [these instructions](https://gist.github.com/agupta231/ae93aa5d7130500fbbf7910041a2bc59) to get set up.

-# A word about the 6 nested for loop and repeated single API calls
+# A word about the 6 nested for loops and repeated API calls
 Listen up bud.
 I wrote this script in a total of 15 minutes, including the 5 minutes that it took me to get the API keys.
 I know that if I had just done a batch call and data scrapped the output for the word "definition", I could have done the whole thing in `O(n)` time.
 Or, I could have easily